remicmacs/jmessenger/docs/specs/essential_features.md

 * **Private channels** are access-controlled channels.
   * Access control is done by the **admin**
   * Admin cannot leave (?) this channel as he has to manage it.
-* Distinction group messaging / private channel (please no).
+* Distinction group messaging / private channel:
+  * Group messaging : direct messaging ensures everyone receive the message
+  * Private channel : only the subscribed users receive the messages
 * Admin can promote non-admins to admin position.
 * How do we manage demotion ?
 * Who is admin when admin leaves ?